In India, NGOs fear government takeover of foreign funds already collected

-On January 1, the government of India informed more than 170 nongovernmental organisations, including the Indian arm of the leading global charity Oxfam, that their licence to receive foreign funds had not been renewed.
+On January 1, the government of India informed more than 170 non-profit organisations, including the Indian arm of the leading global charity Oxfam, that their licence to receive foreign funds had not been renewed.

 The news came as a crushing blow to the organisations but one clause in the government’s public notice issued the previous day, on December 31, left them particularly anxious.
 It said these organisations were not eligible “either to receive the foreign contribution or utilise the foreign contribution received”.